thp/urlwatch/docs/source/filters.rst

 this is the output that will (in a real urlwatch run) be the input to the diff algorithm.

+The ``filter`` is only applied to new content, the old content was already filtered when it was retrieved.
+This means that changes to ``filter`` are not visible when reporting unchanged contents (see :ref:`configuration_display` for details), and the diff output will be between (old content with filter at the time old content was retrieved) and (new content with current filter).

 Built-in filters
 ----------------